Arzu Rana Deuba: Social work

 Deuba has established several NGOs in Nepal focused on women and children, including Saathi (1992), the Rural Women's Development and Unity Centre (1995), the Safe Motherhood Network Federation (1996), and Samanata – Institute for Social & Gender Equality (1997).

 Controversies and Allegations

 Deuba has faced allegations of corruption and abuse of authority.
 Reports in The Kathmandu Post claimed she benefited from public contracts and exerted influence over government transfers and appointments, and her name has been linked to the Bhutanese refugee scam and land irregularities in Tikapur, though she has not been formally charged.
 In August 2024, activist Yubraj Safal filed a complaint against her at the Commission for the Investigation of Abuse of Authority (CIAA).

-During the 2025 Gen Z protests in Nepal, Deuba and her husband, former Prime Minister Sher Bahadur Deuba, were physically attacked by protesters.

 Personal life

-She is married to Sher Bahadur Deuba, former Prime Minister of Nepal and current president of the Nepali Congress Party.
+She is married to Sher Bahadur Deuba, former Prime Minister of Nepal and former president of the Nepali Congress Party.
 During the 2025 Gen Z protests, the couple were injured and taken into police custody after their house was attacked and set on fire on 9 September.

+Electoral History

+In the 2017 general election, Deuba contested the House of Representatives seat from Kailali 5 as a candidate of the Nepali Congress.
+The election was widely viewed as a test of her individual political standing, as it marked her first direct electoral contest after previously serving in the Constituent Assembly through the proportional representation system.
+She faced CPN-UML candidate Narad Muni Rana, who was considered to have a strong local support base in the constituency.
+The election was also influenced by the broader left alliance formed between the CPN-UML led by K.P.
+Sharma Oli and the CPN (Maoist Centre) led by Pushpa Kamal Dahal, which had consolidated communist votes in several constituencies.
+Deuba was defeated by Rana by a margin of 4,880 votes, receiving 22,322 votes against Rana’s 27,202 votes.